 Christopher Lockhart is Hollywood’s foremost story professional.
 He is an executive, filmmaker, and educator with over 30 years of industry experience.

 As Story Editor at WME, the world's largest diversified talent agency, Chris curates projects for A-list actors such as Denzel Washington, reading and exploring through piles of screenplays, magazines, books, old movies, TV shows, and pitches in search of potential film projects.
 He has read over 60,000 screenplays in the course of his career.

-Chris began his career at International Creative Management (ICM), where he worked as script consultant to legendary talent agent Ed Limato, who represented industry giants such as Mel Gibson, Richard Gere, Michelle Pfeiffer, Liam Neeson, and Robert Downey, Jr. Chris later moved to the venerable William Morris Agency, which eventually merged with Endeavor to form WME.
+Chris got his start at International Creative Management (ICM), where he worked as script consultant to legendary talent agent Ed Limato, who represented industry giants such as Mel Gibson, Richard Gere, Michelle Pfeiffer, Liam Neeson, and Robert Downey, Jr. Chris later moved to the venerable William Morris Agency, which merged with Endeavor to form WME.

-Chris is a member of the Writers Guild, the Producers Guild, and the Television Academy.
-He lives in Beverly Hills, CA and has a ten-year-old son.
+Chris founded a Facebook group called The Inside Pitch, where he moderates 11,000+ creatives and offers daily advice and feedback on the Hollywood script maze.
+He is a member of the Writers Guild, the Producers Guild, and the Television Academy.
+He lives in Beverly Hills, CA and has an eleven-year-old son.